akashkanna/Ai-chat-Gopal/README.md

 Gopal is your friendly AI assistant who can:
 - Answer questions about Takshashila University
+- Provide detailed bus route information including stops, timings, and driver contacts
+- Share club information and meeting schedules
 - Have general conversations
 - Help with math calculations
 - Discuss various topics
 - Provide information and assistance
+- Remember your name for a personalized experience

 ## 📝 Notes